CIL Design Studio

 Having good ideas is difficult.
 Swarthmore College has abundant resources to help you to present, fund, and execute your idea; but when it comes to cultivating an idea in the first place, there isn’t a clear line of help.
 Indeed, many Swatties would like to pursue projects such as a club, campus initiative, or business enterprise; the problem is knowing how to get started.

-Recognizing this need, the Design Interns in Center for Innovation and Leadership have established the CIL Design Lab to equip Swarthmore students with the knowledge of how to brainstorm, prototype, and develop ideas for projects of all shapes and sizes.
+Recognizing this need, the Design Interns in Center for Innovation and Leadership have established the CIL Design Studio to equip Swarthmore students with the knowledge of how to brainstorm, prototype, and develop ideas for projects of all shapes and sizes.

 By the end of the semester, Ideators will have developed a project idea from scratch and will have clarified a plan of action with regards to presenting, funding, and executing their idea in the future.
 Ideators will: